What Is a Content Audit and Why Do You Need One?

 I’ve written about this in previous articles, but brands waste a lot of content.
 SiriusDecisions estimates that 65 percent of B2B content ends up languishing unused.

 When surfacing forgotten assets, you might find content immediately ready to go live or assets that only need minor revisions.
-After Contently conducted an internal audit earlier this year, we discovered an interactive project that we’re resurrecting.
+After Contently conducted an internal audit in 2022, we discovered 22 articles that offered our audience crucial advice but had outdated research.
+Now, we’re resurrecting all 22 links.
 Rather than start from scratch, the audit saved us time and money that can be redistributed elsewhere.

 Wasting 65 percent of content is bad, but this stat is even more disheartening: 80 percent of B2B marketing assets aren’t used by salespeople, according to a Content Marketing Institute and MarketingProfs study.
 Why?
 Because content is either unusable or unfindable.